MichelSc/common.moplaf/common.moplaf.solver.glpk/com.misc.common.moplaf.solver.glpk.emf/lib/readme.txt

   - library glpk-java-1.0.31.jar moved into the bin folder (?)
   - binaries jni/libglpk_java.a/so in the jni folder must be loaded at runtime
   - made available from http://glpk-java.sourceforge.net/

+  first aid
+    if libglpk_java.so is not found, add its location to the env variable LD_LIBRARY_PATH in the run configurations